gabemule/codex-test/pkg/akads/README.md

 1. ✨ Virtual environment activation and aider installation only need to be done once
 2. 🔄 Project tree must be generated before documentation generation
 3. 🔑 The ANTHROPIC_API_KEY must be set before running pkg.akads
-4. 🚀 Default mode is "prod" when no mode is specified
-5. 🛠️ Core implementation is in run.py, using shared utilities
+4. 🛠️ Core implementation is in run.py, using shared utilities
-6. 🔧 Path handling is managed by utils/get_base_path.py
+5. 🔧 Path handling is managed by utils/get_base_path.py with automatic environment detection
-7. 📦 Production mode requires:
+6. 📦 Production mode requires:
    - codex to be cloned as .codex in the target repository
    - .codex to be added to PYTHONPATH